Therapy for under 7s

 - both parents attend (if a 2-parent family)

-- once-weekly, one-hour sessions for 6 weeks, followed by a 6-week period when parents work independently, followed by a review
+- once-weekly, one-hour sessions for 6 weeks + 6-week period when parents work independently + review

 - further regular sessions, top-up sessions or monitoring sessions as needed

-- follow up for 12 months with an agreed schedule of review assessments
+- follow up for 12 months with an agreed schedule of reviews

 - available to families living in Camden or Islington, living in other areas subject to funding being agreed with local NHS Commissioners or to families paying privately

 The main ideas